allegro/blog/_posts/2023-03-23-debugging-hangs.md

 layout: post
 title: Debugging hangs - piecing together why nothing happens
 author: lukasz.rokita
-tags: [java, jvm, debugging, dependency hell]
+tags: [tech, java, jvm, debugging, dependency hell]
 ---

-As a part of a broader initiative of refreshing the Allegro’s platform, we are upgrading our internal libraries to Spring Boot 3.0 and Java 17.
+As a part of a broader initiative of refreshing Allegro platform, we are upgrading our internal libraries to Spring Boot 3.0 and Java 17.
-The task is daunting and filled with challenges, however overall progresses is steady and thanks to the modular nature of our code it should end in finite time.
+The task is daunting and filled with challenges, however overall progress is steady and thanks to the modular nature of our code it should end in finite time.
 Everyone who did such an upgrade knows that you need to expect the unexpected and at the end of the day prepare for lots of debugging.
 No amount of migration guide would prepare you for what’s coming in the field.
 In the words of Donald Rumsfeld there are unknown unknowns and we need to be equipped with the tools to uncover these unknowns and patch them up.